qltd/knight-wallace/wp-content/plugins/hummingbird-performance/readme.txt

 Hummingbird has GZIP powers to make sharing your site more efficient.
 Sending zipped files is faster and can save you money on hosting.
 And don’t worry about setup, send Hummingbird instructions with the click of a button and she’ll handle the rest.

-= Browser Cache =
+= Full-Page, Browser and Gravatar Cache =

-Make your site load even faster for returning visitors.
-Browser caching stores content in your visitor’s browser so they don't have to download things twice.
+Make your site load even faster for with Hummingbirds complete set of cache tools that give your visitor’s a fastor browsing experience.
+Including full-page, broswer and Gravatar caching.

 = Built-in Cloudflare Integration =

-Hummingbird can be used to control your <a href="https://www.cloudflare.com/">CloudFlare</a> browser cache settings as well!
-Simply add your CloudFlare API details and configure away.
+Hummingbird can be used to control your <a href="https://www.cloudflare.com/">Cloudflare</a> browser cache settings as well!
+Simply add your Cloudflare API details and configure away.

 Hummingbird is a one of a kind WordPress performance optimization plugin that can make your site run at superspeed, for free!